Qrlew/docs/index.md

 ### Design Goals

-Qrlew assumes the *central model of differential privacy* [^1], where a trusted central organization: hospital, insurance company, utility provider, called the *data owner*, collects and stores personal data in a secure database and whishes to let untrusted *data practitioners* run SQL queries on its data.
+Qrlew assumes the *central model of differential privacy* [^1], where a trusted central organization: hospital, insurance company, utility provider, called the *data owner*, collects and stores personal data in a secure database and whishes to let untrusted [data practitioners](#data-practitioner) run SQL queries on its data.

 [^1]: Arvind Narayanan and Vitaly Shmatikov.
 Robust de-anonymization of large sparse datasets.
 In 2008 IEEE Symposium on Security and Privacy (sp 2008), pages 111–125.
 IEEE, 2008.

 At a high level we pursued the following requirements:

-* Ease of use for the *data practitioners*.
-The *data practitioners* are assumed to be a data experts but no privacy experts.
+* Ease of use for the [data practitioners](#data-practitioner).
+The [data practitioners](#data-practitioner) are assumed to be a data experts but no privacy experts.
 They should be able to express their queries in a standard way.
 We chose SQL as the query language as it is very commonly used for analytics tasks.
 * Ease of integration for the *data owner*.
 As SQL is a common language to express data analysis tasks, many data-stores support it from small embedded databases to big data stores.
 * Simplicity for the *data owner* to setup privacy protection.
 Differential privacy is about capping the sensitivity of a result to the addition or removal of an individual that we call *privacy unit*. \qrlew{} assumes that the *data owner* can tell if a table is public and, if it is not, that it can assign exactly one \emph{privacy unit} to each row of data.
 In the case there are multiple related tables, \qrlew{} enables to define easily the \emph{privacy units} for each tables transitively.
 * Simple integration with other privacy enhancing technologies such as *synthetic data*.
 To avoid repeated privacy losses or give result when a DP rewriting is not easily available (e.g. when the query is: \texttt{SELECT * FROM table}) \qrlew{} can use *synthetic data* to blend in the computation.